MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-07-adjacency-matrix.md

 <!-- Button and hidden answer -->
 <button id="reveal-answer-btn">Show Answer</button>
 <div id="answer">
-List the Nodes:

-1, 2, 3, 4

-Create an Empty Adjacency Matrix:
+Firstly, list the nodes: 1, 2, 3, 4.
+Then, we shall set up an empty adjacency matrix.
 The matrix will have a size of 4x4 (since there are 4 nodes).

 $$A = \begin{pmatrix}
 0 & 0 & 0 & 0 \\